devaswani2012/devaswani2012/README.md

 ## Hi there 👋

+I am a Data Science major at the University of Virginia.

 <!--
 **devaswani2012/devaswani2012** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.